 Simple and Powerful Anxiety Relaxation Techniques

-In addition to tapping your favorite resources for guided meditation (or attending the Yoga Tune Up® Breath & Bliss Immersion Training), here are a few practices to quickly induce relaxation.
+In addition to tapping your favorite resources for guided meditation (or attending the Yoga Tune Up® Breath & Bliss Immersion Training), here are a few restorative yoga practices to quickly induce relaxation.
 If you’re a teacher, try offering the below to your students.
 If you’re a practitioner, arrive to your class or workout a few minutes early and guide yourself!

 - Abdominal Breathing: Lie comfortably on your back and take a few moments to feel the weight of your body on the earth.
 Next draw your attention to your native breath, then shift into abdominal (belly) breathing.
 Here’s what a teacher (or your “inner teacher”) might say: